studying910/EIW-Flow/README.md

-# DIW-Flow
+# EIW-Flow

-This paper is recently submitting to ECCV 2022 (2nd version).
+This paper is recently submitting to TNNLS.

-We are still working on the 3rd version to improve its readability.

 Please do not distribute.